nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Introduction to Our Features

-This section summarizes all the commands supported in the `Food Guide`.
+This section summarizes all the commands supported in `NUSEatWhere`.
 We highly recommend you read this section before jumping into all the features below!

 1. When in doubt, you can always fall back on the `help` command.
-For most commands, you can also add `-h` to the back to get `Food Guide` to generate a help message on how to use the command (e.g. `find -h`)!
+For most commands, you can also add `-h` to the back to get `NUSEatWhere` to generate a help message on how to use the command (e.g. `find -h`)!

 2. To show all eateries, or reset the eateries in the list to its default state, use `list`.